SmingHub/SmingRTOS/README.md

 - When using spiffs_mount_manual()
 	- use the actual flash address : For conversion of current spiffs_mount_manual :  subtract 0x40200000 from start address
 	- use filesize is 0 (zero) for autodetected size of FS

-rBoot
+- See the remark above on SPI_SIZE.
+If set not correct the spiffs_mount and spiffs_mount_manual will fail. rBoot
 	- Works as in Sming but ...
 See the above on spiffs_mount_manual !